sass/sass/doc-src/SASS_CHANGELOG.md

   This fixes a flash of unstyled content when using LiveReload and similar tools.

+* Fixed a case where a corrupted cache could produce fatal errors on some versions of Ruby.

 ## 3.2.7

 * The \{Sass::Script::Functions#index `index`} and \{Sass::Script::Functions#zip